Bio

 Arenas

-When home, in the UK, he tries to be home to do the school run as much as possible and, in an attempt to have some “days off with the kids”, he now frequently does 2 gigs a night (7pm and 9.30pm) in smaller venues or a single 8pm show when it’s an arena venue (trying to cram in the same number of shows per annum).
+When home, in the UK, he tries to be home to do the school run as much as possible and, in an attempt to have some “days off with the kids”, he now frequently does 2 gigs a night (7pm and 9.30pm) in smaller venues or a single 8pm show when it’s an arena venue (trying to cram in the same number of shows per annum and fulfil the ticket demand).

-Once he’d found that he could regularly manage 2 daily performances (without blowing his voice) his tour team started to deploy this scheduling to towns where the capacity of the venue meant that one show was not enough to fulfil demand.
+Once he’d found that he could regularly manage 2 daily performances (without blowing his voice) his tour team started to deploy this scheduling to towns where the capacity of the venue meant that one show was not enough.

 His modus operandi is to go where his audience is – even if it’s a small, out of the way place that International comedians don’t usually visit (see the Aus/NZ 2026 tour wrap up, here).
 In this 2023 Melbourne Radio interview he said that, this way, this sells tickets to people that like him enough to want to see him perform, but not enough to travel very far.